Beto joined Ventures in March 2008.

 When Beto started his business in Seattle he didn’t have all the business support that he needed to navigate the system and that was the reason he decided to join this community of wonderful entrepreneurs, passionate staff, and great community partners!

-Beto became the Executive Director in June 2014 and brings an impressive combination of skills and expertise to this role and has seven years’ experience at Ventures leading the Latino Business Program, a role in which he grew a fledgling training course into a thriving model for Latino small business success around the country and twelve years of experience in management level positions.
-Beto was the founder and owner of the Seattle-based small business, Cintli, an upscale Mexican art and retail store at the Pike Place Market.
+Beto became the Executive Director in June 2014 and brings an impressive combination of skills and expertise to this role and has seven years’ experience at Ventures leading the Latino Business Program, a role in which he grew a fledgling training course into a thriving model for Latino small business success around the country and twelve years of experience in management-level positions.
+Beto was the founder and owner of the Seattle-based small business, Cintli, an upscale Mexican art, and retail store at the Pike Place Market.
 These experiences give him unique insight into the challenges faced by aspiring entrepreneurs as they work to increase their financial self-sufficiency through small business ownership.
 He received a degree in International Business from the Instituto Tecnologico de Estudios Superiores de Occidente (ITESO) in Guadalajara, Jalisco, Mexico and a certificate in Non-profit/Public/Organizational Management from the University of Washington.
-Beto received the Small Business Administration (SBA) Director’s Excellence Award in 2016 and the 2018 City of Seattle Emerging Leader Pride Award and Crosscut Business Courage Award in 2018, and the Outstanding LGBTQ Business Leaders award from Puget Sound Business Journal in 2019.
+Beto has received the Small Business Administration (SBA) Director’s Excellence Award in 2016, the City of Seattle Emerging Leader Pride Award and Crosscut Business Courage Award in 2018, and the Outstanding LGBTQ Business Leaders award from Puget Sound Business Journal in 2019.